-Genetic Diseases clinical trials at UC Health
+Genetic Diseases clinical trials at University of California Health

 Clinical and Genetic Evaluation of Individuals With Undiagnosed Disorders Through the Undiagnosed Diseases Network

-open to eligible people ages 1-100
+open to eligible people ages up to 100 years

 Background: - Without an explanation for severe and sometimes life-threatening symptoms, patients and their families are left in a state of unknown.
 The NIH helped create a network of medical research centers, called the Undiagnosed Diseases Network (UDN), to provide care and answers for these individuals.
 Objectives: - To improve diagnosis and care for people with undiagnosed diseases.
 Eligibility: - People with undiagnosed diseases, and their relatives.
 Design: - Participants will travel to one of the UDN medical centers for a 5-day clinical and research visit. - As part of the visit, UDN healthcare providers may ask participants to have: - Clinically indicated tests and procedures performed including: - A physical exam - Blood and urine tests - A review of health and family history - X-rays and body scans - Surveys - Photographs of the face and body - A special diet to see if the body can handle the food without having a reaction, like vomiting - Video or voice recordings - Other tests and procedures to help reach a diagnosis - Research tests and procedures performed including: - A skin biopsy.
 For this, a small piece of skin will be taken. - Surveys - Other tests and procedures for research that may not be related to a diagnosis or treatment. - Most participants will be asked to give samples for genetic testing. - Participants may be contacted after their visit to discuss test results.
 They may also be contacted in the future for interviews and surveys. - Relatives of participants may be asked to give samples for genetic testing.
 They may be asked to have parts of their visit recorded and to have additional tests.
 They may also be contacted in the future for interviews and surveys. - Clinical and research information collected will be stored in a database. - Information and samples collected will be shared with others for research purposes.